Strength Endurance Effort For Your Time Trial Training Program

 Lactate Threshold Training For Your Time Trial Training Program

-The next part of your time trial training program is to ride the next four to six week block after your base block focused on riding at your LTR (Lactate Threshold Rate).
-Do two of theses efforts described below a week with one strength endurance effort described above.
+The next part of your time trial training program is to ride the next four to six-week block after your base block focused on riding at your LTR (Lactate Threshold Rate).
+Do two of these efforts described below a week with one strength endurance effort described above.

 This is hard training but very rewarding.
 Ideally best done on a wind/home trainer or ergo.

-Plus off the bike Functional Strength Training two to three times a week- Matt Brindle Power-Up Functional Strength Training available in our Premium Members Area.
+Plus off the bike Functional Strength Training two to three times a week- Matt Brindle Power-Up Functional Strength Training is available in our Online training centre.

-When you go to race, perform the same warm up as you have done in the training above.
-Make sure that you time it so that you arrive at the start line within the five mins after you have completed your warm up.
+When you go to race, perform the same warm-up as you have done in the training above.
+Make sure that you time it so that you arrive at the start line within five mins after you have completed your warm-up.

 Slow Down To Speed Up Your Hill Climbing – Cycle Up Hills Fast